DeividasTerechovas/Azure-Honeynet-with-SOC/README.md

-# Creating Azure Honeynet with SOC
+# Building Azure Honeynet with SOC
 ### Results from 24h will be uploaded here:
+Start Time: March 16th 2025 10:06PM

 ### (Image for refrence, full details will be in above link after 24h+ periods)
 <img src="https://i.imgur.com/Yih9yxK.png" width="500">